web2py/py4web/docs/chapter-07.rst

    </table>

-If you need to serialize the Rows in any other XML format with custom tags, you can easily do that using the universal :ref:TAG helper that we'll see later and the Python syntax ``*<iterable>`` allowed in function calls:
+If you need to serialize the Rows in any other XML format with custom tags, you can easily do that using the universal :ref:`TAG` helper that we'll see later and the Python syntax ``*<iterable>`` allowed in function calls: